gl-inet/docs4.x/docs/tutorials/vpn_dashboard.md

     If this option is enabled, services on routers that usually require the use of a real IP will not use VPN.
 Including GoodCloud, DDNS, rtty.

     The main purpose of this is to use VPN Client and [GoodCloud](../cloud) / [DDNS](../ddns) at the same time.
 It is recommended to turn on this option if you want to use GoodCloud, otherwise the stability of GoodCloud will be affected by the VPN status.
-If you want to use DDNS, you must turn on this option, otherwise DDNS will point to the IP address of VPN Server.
+If you want to use DDNS, you must turn on this option, otherwise DDNS will point to the IP address of the VPN Server.

 ## VPN Server